dolthub/dolt-workbench/docker/README.md

 }
 ```

-If `X-Forwarded-User` and `X-Forwarded-Email` headers are found, they can be used as the
+The `X-Forwarded-User` and `X-Forwarded-Email` headers are passed through to the workbench
+and can used as the
 [author](https://docs.dolthub.com/sql-reference/version-control/dolt-sql-procedures#options-6)
 when creating a commit.
 Simply check the "Use name and email from headers as commit
 author" checkbox.
 The commit will be created with the user and email.